 c.
-Roller Furler Credit
+Roller Furler Credit (+3)

 - i.
 Headsails shall comply with the following: - ii.
 All sails to be used shall have a luff length 2.5% of the I measurement shorter than the head stay length as measured from the deck sheer line to the mast intersection. - iii.
 Furler bottom drum mounted above the deck. - iv.
-The sail shall be attached to the bottom drum and top swivel, system shall be functional. - v.
-The headsail being used shall be the primary race headsail - vi.
+The sail shall be attached to the bottom drum, hoisted in a foil extrusion and have a top swivel, the system shall be functional. - v.
 The sail shall be furled when not in use and racing.